Partnering with Parks Canada

 These workshops are aimed to help participants build skills in camping and other outdoor activities to explore natural places, such as national parks, safely and confidently on their own and into the future.

 Ocean Wise is a recognized leader in inspiring action to conserve our oceans.
 As a not-for-profit organization, Ocean Wise is dedicated to effecting the conservation of aquatic life.
 They do this through science-based storytelling, including education and public programming, as well as research and direct action.

 Science World is a not-for-profit organisation that engages British Columbians in science and inspires future science and technology leadership throughout the province of British Columbia.

-Parks Canada is excited to be collaborating with Science World in the delivery of our urban outreach program in Vancouver.
-Throughout the summer, visitors to Science World at TELUS World of Science can enjoy engaging stage shows, programs and activities that bring the stories of Canada’s national parks, historic sites and marine conservation areas to the people of Vancouver.
+Parks Canada is proud to be collaborating with Science World in the delivery of our urban outreach program in Vancouver.
+Visitors to Science World can enjoy programs and activities that bring the stories of Canada’s national parks, historic sites and marine conservation areas to the people of Vancouver.